emissary-ingress/emissary/reference/idp-support/uaa.md

 **IMPORTANT:** Ambassador Edge Stack requires the that the IdP returns a JWT signed by the RS256 algorithm (asymmetric key).
 Cloud Foundry's UAA defaults to symmetric key encryption which Ambassador Edge Stack cannot read.

-You will need to provide your own asymmetric key when configuring UAA in a file called `uaa.yml`.
+When configuring UAA, you will need to provide your own asymmetric key in a file called `uaa.yml`.
 For example:
-`uaa.yml`

 ```yaml
 jwt:
    token: